2bndy5/rmskin-action/README.md

 ### Python Package

-Originally, this was written as a pure python executable script.
+Originally, this was written as a pure Python executable script.
-After migrating the code base to Rust, the python package is still maintained as an FFI binding.
+After migrating the code base to Rust, the Python package is still maintained as an FFI binding.

 ```shell
 pip install rmskin-builder